 Located in leafy and prosperous Littlefield Green, near Maidenhead, ‘Parky’s pub’ has picked up numerous accolades since it opened in 2001, including a Michelin star, three AA Rosettes and a Good Food Guide rating of 5/10.

 Officially the pub is owned by Nick Parkinson, but rumour has it Sir Michael regularly frequents the gastropub and is still very much interested in the business.

 The menu is a tour of unpretentious favourites cooked to perfection, including 6oz Aberdeen Angus fillet steak with spinach, mushrooms, chips and sauce Béarnaise; and roast rump of lamb with braised shallots, Brussel sprouts and garlic purée.

-The gastropub recently made headlines when chef Craig Johnston won this year’s Masterchef: The Professionals, making the then 21-year-old the youngest to do so.
+The gastropub made headlines when former chef at the pub Craig Johnston won this Masterchef: The Professionals, making the then 21-year-old the youngest to do so.